Takeaways

 3. Student Checking Account: It is tough being a student and maintaining a pristine financial situation.
 Because students traditionally don’t earn high incomes, student checking accounts offer some reprieve from traditional checking fees.
 Student checking accounts have basic features like debit card services and check-writing capabilities.
 Usually, these accounts have low minimum balances and zero monthly service fees.

-4. Business Checking Account: Whether you start a sole proprietorship, LLC, or corporation, you will need a checking account if you are a business owner.
-Starting your own business can be a terrific financial decision.
-Securing a great business checking account should be a must-have.
+4. Business Checking Account: If you are a business owner, whether you start a sole proprietorship, limited liability corporation, or C corporation, you will need a checking account.
+Starting your own business can be a terrific financial decision, so securing a great business checking account should be a must.
 Business checking accounts usually have higher minimum balances and fee structures.
 They also offer debt and credit card incentives to help business owners waive fees.

-5. Senior Checking Account: For older banking customers some banks offer Senior Checking Accounts.
-While not all banks offer accounts specifically for seniors, the banks that do offer easily waived fees, rate discounts, low daily minimum balances, and debit and checking services.
+5. Senior Checking Account: Some banks offer senior checking accounts for older banking customers.
+While not all banks offer accounts specifically for seniors, the ones that do offer easily waived fees, rate discounts, low daily minimum balances, and debit and checking services.
 These accounts are supposed to make banking as easy and frictionless as possible.
+(Read more about retirement savings and how a Roth IRA or Traditional IRA can help support your savings goals.)

 6. High-Interest Checking Account: Are you looking to boost your interest income with your checking account?
 A high-interest checking account could be what you need.
-These accounts offer the benefits of traditional checking with the added punch of a higher Annual Percentage Yeild (APY).
+These accounts offer the benefits of traditional checking with the added punch of a higher Annual Percentage Yield (APY).
 Like choosing a high-yield savings account, you want to ensure you aren’t only chasing yield.
-Make sure the checking account doesn’t have high overdraft fees, monthly fees, or minimum balances.
+Ensure the checking account doesn’t have high overdraft fees, monthly fees, or minimum balances.

 Smart Summary